How long does a typical implementation take?

 What is the cost of acquisition of XLerant's BudgetPak?

-Cost of the software is on a per user per month basis and is dependent on the number of users and the length of the commitment.
+Cost of a software subscription is on a per user per month basis and is dependent on the number of users and the length of the commitment.
 Cost of implementation varies by complexity of customer requirements.
 XLerant customers will tell you that their purchase decision was based on the tremendous value that they got.
 This means that XLerant provided the maximum functionality and benefit for the lowest price.
 We are not trying to be the cheapest; we are trying to maximize value.

 What is the BudgetPak development environment?

 XLerant's BudgetPak is built on an all Microsoft platform.
 The application uses Microsoft SQL Server as its underlying database, Microsoft Reporting Services for reporting, and the application itself is written in Microsoft Virtual Studio.Net.
 While most of our customers migrate fully off of Excel to BudgetPak, you don't need to.
 If there are specific elements of your budget that you would prefer to keep in Excel, you can.
 BudgetPak provides integration with Microsoft Excel through XLerant's Dynamic Template capability.

 Application hosted in Tier-3 data center certified to ISO 20000-1 for physical security and operational excellence.
 Facilities included in annual SSAE 16 Type II audits.
 All data sent between the data center and the browser is encrypted.Application continuously scanned for all 24+2 of the WASC classes of technical vulnerabilities.
 Data backups are done hourly and nightly.

 How do I tie the financial plan to the strategic plan?